 While the previous scenarios suggest choosing one framework first, some situations demand both from day one.

 You're launching a new product or company and need both brand foundation and scalable digital infrastructure.
-Early integration prevents costly retrofitting—building a design system later can consume 50% of engineering time fixing accumulated inconsistencies.
+Early integration prevents costly retrofitting — building a design system after the fact means your engineering team spends significant time reworking accumulated inconsistencies rather than shipping new features.

 Your go-to-market strategy demands both brand presence and digital product excellence.
 Companies that successfully integrate both from the start avoid the technical debt and brand inconsistencies that plague organizations retrofitting later.

-Leading tech companies demonstrate how to successfully bridge the gap between brand identity and digital product infrastructure through intentional integration strategies.
+Leading tech companies demonstrate how to bridge the gap between brand identity and digital product infrastructure through intentional integration.

 IBM & Databand integration: When IBM acquired Databand, the startup team had to migrate from their lean design system to IBM's enterprise Carbon Design System.
 They conducted a full audit, mapping Databand components to Carbon equivalents, starting with foundational "atoms" like fonts, icons, and color tokens.